mmccoyd/hillside/README.md

 <div style="background-color:#DCDCDC;">

-To test if the key layout suits your fingers print these in landscape mode.
+To test if the key layout suits your fingers, print these in landscape mode.
+  - Click on each to open the github file view in a new tab.
+  - Click on raw to see just the file in the browser tab.
+  - Tell your browser to print the file.
+But ensure it is at 100% and in landscape mode.

+SVG files contain dimension information, so your browser should print it the correct size regardless of what size paper you are using.
+As an extra check, the images each contain marked length lines, which you can check with a ruler.
+The images are black lines on whatever the background is, so they do not like browser dark mode backgrounds, but will print black on white.

 ![switches](doc/image/hillside-switches_left.svg "Switch Layout Left")

 ![switches](doc/image/hillside-switches_right.svg "Switch Layout Right")